M. Nasir

-Dato' Mohamad Nasir bin Mohamed (born 4 July 1957) is a Malaysian poet, singer-songwriter, composer, producer, actor and film director also known as a Sifu in the Malaysian music industry.
+Dato' Dr. Mohamad Nasir bin Mohamed Sam (born 4 July 1957) is a Malaysian poet, singer-songwriter, composer, producer, actor and film director also known as a Sifu in the Malaysian music industry.

 Early life

-M. Nasir was born on July 4, 1957 in Bukit Panjang, Singapore.
+M. Nasir was born on July 4, 1957, in Bukit Panjang, Singapore.
 He is the fourth of nine siblings.
-His father, Mohamed Sam, hailed from Pagoh, Muar in Johor and emigrated to Singapore.
-He worked as a firefighter in the Singapore Fire Department while his mother, Esah Yahya is a housewife who have a keen interest in the life story of Prophet Muhammad and studies in Arabic.
-After Singapore was expelled from Malaysia in 1965, his family decided to obtain the Singaporean citizenship.
-Nasir began his early education at the Sekolah Tinggi Kerajaan Bukit Panjang before pursuing his studies at the Boys Town Vocational Institute.
-He attended the Nanyang Academy of Fine Arts and graduated with a diploma in Western painting in 1978, originally wanting to become an artist.
+His father, Mohamed Sam, came from Pagoh, Muar in Johor and emigrated to Singapore as he was employed as a firefighter with the Singapore Civil Defence Force, whilst his mother is a Singaporean Malay.

+After Singapore was expelled from the Malaysian Federation in 1965, his family obtained Singaporean citizenship and began his early education at both Bukit Panjang Primary School as well as the Bukit Panjang Government High School until finishing his GCE O-Level exams.
+After studying at the Boys Town Vocational Institute, he attended the Nanyang Academy of Fine Arts and graduated with a diploma in Western painting in 1978.

 Career

 M. Nasir had been deeply exposed to music not only through listening to the radio but also through his elder brother who had brought him purchased records of bands such as Bob Dylan, Queen, Al Stewart and Led Zeppelin while they were growing up in Singapore in the 1960s and 1970s.

 He was roped into music making in 1978 when a friend of his Wan Ibrahim, then executive producer of PolyGram Singapore, invited him to write song lyrics for the band Alleycats, who were rising in popularity at that time.

-Nasir decided to venture into singing, releasing his debut album Untuk Pencinta Seni under the name of Mohamad MN in 1979, which ended up being a flop.
+Nasir decided to venture into singing, releasing his debut album Untuk Pencinta Seni under the name of Mohamad M.N. in 1979, which ended up being a flop.
 He moved on to form the folk rock act Kembara in 1981 with A. Ali, S. Sahlan and siblings Abby and Eddie Ali.
 The Ali siblings however left the group in its infancy due to disagreements on picking the band's genre.

 Kembara released their own self-titled debut album, which became a commercial success with 25,000 copies sold.
 The band went on to release six albums and before disbanding in late 1985.

 After Kembara disbanded, Nasir went solo again.
 In 1989, he released his second solo album, S.O.L.O under PMC/BMG.
 This was his first solo album in 10 years since Untuk Pencinta Seni (1979) and the first to be registered under his present name.
-He went on record five more solo albums – namely Saudagar Mimpi (1992), Canggung Mendonan (1993), Srikandi Cintaku (1999), Phoenix Bangkit (2001) and Sang Pencinta (2006), all of which became commercial successes.
+He went on record five more solo albums – namely Saudagar Mimpi (1992), Canggung Mendonan (1993), Srikandi Cintaku (1999), Phoenix Bangkit (2000) and Sang Pencinta (2006), all of which became commercial successes.
 Though Nasir announced that he will release an 8th studio album, it did not materialise.

 He also dabbles in the art of painting, particularly abstract art.
 He has conducted several exhibitions on his canvas works; the first being Tanda in 2014 and Tanda II in 2015, both in Shah Alam.